darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The _primaries_ tab controls are similar to, but more extensive than, those of the collapsible _primaries_ section in the [_sigmoid_](./sigmoid.md#primaries) module:

 disable adjustments
 : Turns off all manipulation of primaries.
-You are not avised to tick this checkbox for actual processing -- it is intended more as a learning tool for quick comparisons.
+You are not advised to tick this checkbox for actual processing -- it is intended more as a learning tool for quick comparisons.
 For a starting point without adjustments that can be fine-tuned manually, use the _unmodified_ configuration.

 reset primaries
 : Clicking this button reveals a pop-up menu to apply one of the built-in sets of primaries, without altering any of the other settings.